peterddrummond/xspde_matlab/doc/source/projects.rst

 to replot the resulting data.

 Note that you can use :func:`xgraph` with either Matlab or HDF5 file data inputs, and without having to specify the ``in`` structure.
 This metadata is automatically saved with the data in the output file.
 This approach has the advantage that many simulations can be saved and then graphed later.
+In the current version, in order to access the function handles in the saved files, Matlab needs to access the original input file.
+Hence, when you move the data to a new computer, it is best to include the original input file in the same directory as the data, to make the handles available.

 Editing saved data
 ------------------